Journey of a Lifetime

 world class properties.
 There are no hotels better than these in

-the oldest cities in the world, Varanasi.
+cities in the world, Varanasi.

 will see the finest examples of India’s temples and forts, religions,

 jewelry and wealth - all that has made India famous.